Vocal and Opera Studies

 Graduate Diploma in Music (Performance) and Master of Music Studies (Performance)

 You should prepare for an audition, comprising a 30-minute recital of advanced and varied works performed to a high level of excellence and exhibiting a variety of languages.
 The audition would generally include a representation of the general art song repertoire.
+In an interview following the performance, you will need to outline a proposed plan of study.

 Graduate Diploma in Music (Opera Performance) and Master of Music Studies (Opera Performance)